-If the insured has a total disability, the benefit is 80% of the insured's last daily earnings (including family allowances).
-The benefit is paid after a 3-day waiting period until recovery or certification of permanent disability.
+For a total disability, 80% of the insured's last daily earnings (including family allowances) is paid.
+The benefit is paid after a three-day waiting period until recovery or certification of permanent disability.

 The maximum daily earnings used to calculate contributions are 346 francs.